Vrund1133/VrundRug/VrundRug/README.txt

 0731: Changed the text in _Layout.cshtml file for table.

 0742: Examined the RugController file and Index.cshtml file code and comepleted model (part-4) with that.

+0745: Started Part-5 Working with Database.

+0747: Examined The SQL Table Named Rug on the SQL Server.

+0755: Started seeding the database.

+0756: Added new calss called SeedData.cs in the Models folder.

+0759: Starting Adding the data in the SeedData class file.

+0830: Added the data in the file....
+Testing the application.

+0837: App is working successfully.

+0841: Completed The Part-5.